Obamacare / ACA Subsidy Calculator

 Is Obamacare free?

-Obamacare health insurance usually isn't free for most people, and those who get subsidies typically pay an average of $74 per month.
-Obamacare might be free if you earn close to the federal poverty level because costs are on a sliding scale based on your income.
+Obamacare health insurance usually isn't free, and those who get subsidies typically pay an estimated average of $175 per month.
+Obamacare might be free if you don't earn much, as costs are on a sliding scale based on your income.
+And those with very low incomes might be eligible for free insurance through Medicaid instead.

 What are the income limits for health insurance subsidies?